AriaSalvatrice/synth-printer/README.md

 Hey kid, wanna extrude a synth?

-Synth Printer is a very very lightweight system letting you create faceplates for your DIY modular synthesizer, using simple Python code — code so simple you don't need to know any Python at all (a bit of experience with any programming language will be enough).
-You don't need to install a complex Python environment either - no dependency hell.
+Synth Printer is a very very lightweight system letting you create faceplates for your DIY modular synthesizer, using simple Python code — code so simple you don't need to know any Python at all.
+You don't need to install a complex Python environment either, it uses a self-contained program.

-Try it out!
 In just a few minutes, you'll get a STL file ready to print, and your components will fit just right, without having to bust out the calipers.
 With live visualization as you edit the code, and realistic previews of the size of the elements, it's much less fiddly than using CAD software, and much easier to get clearances right.

 ![](https://fedi.aria.dog/media/c4884ecad3a1700363192ba8b7769008bfdbd071679a2cdc40e2fe0c17a83720.jpg)